Browser game: History

+Early browser games

-When the Internet first became widely available and initial web browsers with basic HTML support were released, the earliest browser games were similar to text-based Multi-User Dungeons (MUDs), minimizing interactions to what implemented through simple browser controls but supporting online interactions with other players through a basic client–server model.
+When the Internet first became widely available and initial web browsers with basic HTML support were released, the earliest browser games were similar to text-based multi-user dungeons (MUDs), minimizing interactions to what implemented through simple browser controls but supporting online interactions with other players through a basic client–server model.
 One of the first known examples of a browser game was Earth 2025, first released in 1995.
 It featured only text but allowed players to interact and form alliances with other players of the game.

 Browser technology quickly began to mature in the mid-1990s with support for browser plug-ins and the introduction of JavaScript.
 More advanced browser interactions, unbounded by the restrictions of HTML and that used client-side processing were possible.
-Among other browser extensions, these new plug-ins allowed uses to run applets made in the Java language and interactive animations created in Macromedia Flash.
+Among other browser extensions, these new plug-ins allowed users to run applets made in the Java language and interactive animations created in Macromedia Flash.
 These technologies were initially intended to provide web page developers tools to create fully immersive, interactive websites, though this use fell out of favor as it was considered elitism and broke expected browsing behavior.
 Instead, these technologies found use by programmers to create small browser games among other unexpected uses such as general animation tools.

 Sites began to emerge in the late 1990s to collect these browser games and other works, such as Sun Microsystems' HotJava.
 These sites started to become a popular commodity as they drew web visitors.
 Microsoft acquired one such site, The Village, in 1996, and rebranded it as the Internet Gaming Zone, offering various card and board browser games.
 ClassicGames.com was created in 1997 to host a selection of classic, Java-based online multiplayer games such as chess and checkers; its popularity led Yahoo! to purchase the site in 1998 and rebranding it as Yahoo!
 Games.